Amcky/Multimodal-Depression/README.md

 # Multimodal-Depression
-This repository contains the model presented in the work Automatic Depression Recognition with An Ensemble of Multimodal Spatio-temporal Routing Features by Yaowei Wang, Zulong Lin, Chengrong Yang, Yujue Zhou and Yun Yang.
+This repository contains the model presented in the work “Automatic Depression Recognition with An Ensemble of Multimodal Spatio-temporal Routing Features” by Yaowei Wang, Zulong Lin, Chengrong Yang, Yujue Zhou, and Yun Yang.

-Currently, we are inserting comments in the code to make it clearer for the readers.
-After that, we will make the code available.
+This paper is currently under review.
+If you need the code for reproduction at this stage, please email [wangyaowei@itc.ynu.edu.cn](mailto:wangyaowei@itc.ynu.edu.cn).
+After the paper is accepted, we will release the complete code.
+Thank you for your understanding.